Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 Apart from just offering a flexible work schedule, implementing other flexible arrangements, where tasks are divided between two employees, can also be beneficial.
 Such a process provides organizations with a safeguard against unforeseen layoffs.

-One-on-one meetings between managers and employees are another way to check-in regularly with your employees and ask them how they feel about various happenings in the company.
+One-on-one meetings are a good way for managers to check-in regularly with their employees and ask them how they feel about various happenings in the company.

-It is necessary to regularly collect feedback and use tit to guide your engagement efforts.
-Feedback also helps you identify what strategies of yours are working and what isn't.
+Regularly collecting feedback and using it to guide your engagement efforts lets you identify what strategies of yours are working and what isn't.
 This approach allows you to reiterate your strategy and make it better for improved outcomes.

-With it, you'd view the engagement levels across departments and identify the reporting factors that are causing low engagement.
+With it, you can view the engagement levels across departments and identify the reporting factors that are causing low engagement.
 This can help you target your engagement efforts towards those specific areas and get the best results.

 7 Additional Tips to Complement Your Employee Engagement Strategy